Fusilier: United Kingdom

-The original fusiliers in the British Army were The 7th Foot, Royal Regiment of Fuzileers raised in 1685.
+The original fusiliers in the British Army were the 7th Foot, Royal Regiment of Fuzileers raised in 1685.
 This subsequently became The Royal Fusiliers (City of London Regiment).
 The original purpose of this unit was to act as escort to artillery guns, as well as keeping discipline amongst the civilian drivers.
 Both Scots (21st Foot) and Welsh (23rd Foot) regiments also became fusiliers in the period up to and including 1702 and all three regiments were distinguished by the wearing of a slightly shorter version of the mitred cap worn by grenadier companies of all other infantry regiments.
 A number of additional infantry regiments were subsequently designated as fusiliers during the 19th century, but this was simply a historic distinction without any relationship to special weapons or roles.

 In 1865, a distinctive head-dress was authorised for British Army fusilier regiments.
 Originally a sealskin cap for other ranks, this was replaced by a black raccoon skin cap of 9 in in height, according to the 1874 Dress Regulations.
 However, fusilier officers wore a taller bearskin like their counterparts in the foot guards.
 The badge for each regiment was placed at the front of the bear or raccoon skin headdress, and consisted of a stylized flaming grenade, with different emblems placed on the ball of the grenade.
+These continue to be worn to the present day by the band of the Royal Regiment of Fusiliers, and also by colour parties, pioneers and drum majors in the Royal Welsh.

 Attached to the various types of fusilier headdress, including the modern beret, is the hackle.
 This is a short cut feather plume, the colours of which vary according to the regiment.
 Initially, the only regiment authorised to wear a plume or hackle were the 5th of Foot (Northumberland Fusiliers).
 The regiment had originally worn a white feather distinction, authorised in 1824 to commemorate the victory of St Lucia in 1778 when men of the Fifth Regiment were supposed to have taken white feathers from the hats of dead French soldiers.
 When, in 1829, a white plume was ordered for all line infantry regiments, to preserve the Fifth (Northumberland) Regiment's emblem, they were authorised to wear a white plume with a red tip, allegedly to indicate a distinction won in battle.
 The Fifth were designated fusiliers in 1836.

 Following the Second Boer War, plumes were added to the headgear of all fusilier regiments in recognition of their service in South Africa.

 The following fusilier regiments existed prior to the outbreak of World War I:

 The nine regiments of fusiliers that existed in 1914 have since been reduced to one by a series of disbandments and mergers: